fbpx

 Enable via MyWorkDrive

-New!
-As of MyWorkDrive server 6.3, built in scripts will audit to see if delegation is enabled and offer to set delegation for you directly from MyWorkDrive.
+As of MyWorkDrive server 6.3, built in scripts will audit to see if Constrained Delegation is enabled, and offer to set delegation for you directly from MyWorkDrive.

 This audit and offer to fix is available on both the shares tab and in the new Health Dashboard (also a new feature of 6.3)